Hydrocephalus Internus (Internal Hydrocephalus) in cats

 4. What are the causes of hydrocephalus in cats?
 Hydrocephalus can be congenital or develop due to infection, tumors, inflammatory conditions, or traumas that impair the drainage or absorption of brain fluid.

 7. Can all cat breeds be affected by hydrocephalus?
 Yes, all cat breeds can be affected, although some breeds may be more susceptible due to genetic factors.
-Breeders should be aware of the potential risks and take appropriate measures.
+Breeders should be aware of potential risks and take appropriate measures.

 8. What is the prognosis for cats with hydrocephalus?
 The prognosis varies depending on the cause, severity, and treatment.
 Some cats live a relatively normal life with appropriate therapy, while others may have persistent neurological problems.